SergeBala/Philosophers-42/README.md

 ## Philosophers (a School 42 project)

 This repository contains the source code for the Philosophers project, completed as part of the curriculum at 42.
-This project explores concepts of concurrent programming, specifically focusing on synchronization mechanisms like mutexes and semaphores.
+This project explores concepts of concurrent programming, specifically focusing on using mutexes as the main synchronization mechanism.

 This project is for educational purposes only.